ekmixon/orca-securechange/README.md

 ### Installation

-* Upload the package setup_orca_ps_scripts-x.y.z.run to SecureChange machine
+* Upload the package setup_orca_ps_scripts-x.y.z.run to the SecureChange machine
 * Start the installation: sh setup_orca_ps_scripts-x.y.z.run
     * Enter a valid username and password for both SecureChange and SecureTrack
-    * For Orca authentication enter username as orca and password as "Bearer Orca-Token"
+    * For Orca authentication enter username="orca" and password="Bearer Orca-Token"
-* Login to SecureChange WEB UI and open the SecureChange API under the Settings tab
+* Login to SecureChange through the web UI and open the SecureChange API under the Settings tab
     * Click on the Add script button
     * Give a name to the new script
     * In the "Full path" field enter the following path: /usr/local/orca/bin/rest_integration.py